plugin sequence should be configurable

 Be sure this really is a wontfix, we discussed this many times.

-#2 Updated by Jose Carlos Garcia Sogo about 7 years ago
+#2 Updated by Jose Carlos Garcia Sogo over 7 years ago

 To add up a bit more on this, the thing is that while some of the things you mention are valid, the combinations are so many that it would be impossible to allow all what the people want artistically and keep the things in a logical order in terms of pipe processing.
 For this purpose, you should use GIMP, where there is not limits to artistic approach.